Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Abstract

-\trinity is a general-purpose, flexible and scalable framework designed for reinforcement fine-tuning (RFT) of large language models.
-It is built with a decoupled design, consisting of (1)~an RFT-core that unifies and generalizes synchronous/asynchronous, on-policy/off-policy, and online/offline modes of RFT, (2)~seamless integration for agent-environment interaction with high efficiency and robustness, and (3)~systematic data pipelines optimized for RFT. \trinity can be easily adapted for diverse application scenarios, and serves as a unified platform for exploring advanced reinforcement learning paradigms.
-This technical report outlines the vision, features, design and implementations of \trinity, accompanied by extensive examples demonstrating the utility and user-friendliness of the proposed framework.
+\trinity is a general-purpose, unified and easy-to-use framework designed for reinforcement fine-tuning (RFT) of large language models.
+It is built with a modular and decoupled design, consisting of (1)~an RFT-core that unifies and generalizes synchronous/asynchronous, on-policy/off-policy, and online/offline modes of RFT; (2)~seamless integration for agent-environment interaction with high efficiency and robustness; and (3)~systematic data pipelines optimized for RFT. \trinity can be easily adapted for diverse application scenarios, and serves as a unified platform for development and research of advanced reinforcement learning paradigms at both macroscopic and microscopic levels.
+This technical report outlines the vision, features, design and implementations of \trinity, accompanied by extensive examples, applications and experiments that demonstrate its functionalities and user-friendliness.

 \textbf{GitHub:} \url{https://github.com/modelscope/Trinity-RFT}